 Sit down and have a talk with your anxiety.
 What is it trying to protect you from?
 Why is it following you around?
 This may be the result of something that happened in your past that you are resolved to never let happen again.
 It might, however, be an effort to get total control over the world around you, something you should have left behind in middle school.

 7. Sit and hold anxieties hand – learn to be comfortable with anxiety’s presence.

 Sometimes anxiety, like fear, is justified.
 There may be risks involved.
 Anxiety can help you keep an eye out for unexpected events.
 Do not let the presence of your anxiety keep you from doing things you might enjoy or that might be beneficial for your life.

 It is OK to feel anxious some of the time.
 Just feel what you are feeling.
 Say Hi to Mr. Anxiety and then move on.

 8. See your doctor.

-Some physical conditions can result in an increase of anxiety.
+Some physical conditions can result in an increase in anxiety.
 Some medications turn up the volume on your anxiety.
-Worry about your heath is a leading cause of needless anxiety.
+Worry about your health is a leading cause of needless anxiety.

 Work with your doctor on managing your health and on being sure that your medications are not making your anxiety worse.